-Pulmonary Valve Atresia and Stenosis
+Pulmonary Atresia and Pulmonary Stenosis

-Pulmonary valve atresia/stenosis is a rare congenital heart defect where the pulmonary artery that leaves the right ventricle is not open and in addition the right ventricle is very small.
-The tricuspid valve is typically abnormal and there is a right to left shunt through an opening between the upper two chambers (atria).
+Pulmonary atresia and stenosis are congenital heart defects where the valve that lets blood flow from the right ventricle to the pulmonary artery is either not formed or is narrow.
+This either blocks blood from getting to the lungs or constricts the amount of blood that is able to be pumped to the lungs.
+The tricuspid valve between the right atria and right ventricle is also typically abnormal and there is a right to left shunt through an opening between the upper two chambers (atria).
 Blood flows to the lungs through a vessel called a patent ductus arteriosus.
 There is no known cause for this abnormality that occurs because of a failure of tissues to properly form in the early weeks of fetal life.

 For more information, including resources for parents and general information about congenital cardiac conditions, visit the following websites: